LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### I'm an existing Bot Studio user.
 How do I migrate to using Conversation Builder to create and manage survey bots?

 If you're an existing Bot Studio user with survey bots built in Bot Studio, be aware that Bot Studio and Conversation Builder cannot run side by side.
 You'll need to manually recreate your existing Bot Studio survey bots in Conversation Builder.

 LivePerson recommends the following workflow:

 1. Request that LivePerson enable the Survey Bots feature in Conversation Builder, as discussed in *Prerequisite Steps* above.
 2. In Conversation Builder, manually recreate your survey bots.
-Assign them to "test" skills that aren't used in a production campaign, so you can test them before assigning them production skills.
+(If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
-3. Test the new survey bots using the "test" skills.
+3. Test the survey bots.
 4. In Bot Studio, "unpublish" your survey bots.
-5. In Conversation Builder, assign production skills to the new survey bots.
+5. In Conversation Builder, release the new survey bots to your Production environment.